guidoism/escape/proposal_003.md

 I have a table within the content and here's what I can do with it.
 Oh I have table in a spreadsheet and here's what I can do with it.
 Oh did this thing and I want it repeated every day and here's how I can do that."
-I should get that similar feeling that I get when browsing Python's Standard Library, of "Oh wow, I have magical powers available to me."
+I should get that similar feeling that I get when browsing Python's Standard Library, of "Oh wow, I have magical powers available to me.
+I can fly."